Nandaka/PixivUtil2/readme.md

   Required `createUgoira = True` and ffmpeg executeable.
 - deleteugoira

-  Set to True to delete original ugoira after conversion.
+  Set to True to delete the created .ugoira after conversion.
 - deleteZipFile

-  If set to `True`, it will delete the zip files from ugoira.
+  If set to `True`, it will delete the orignal .zip (i.e. the actual image) file.
   Only active if `createUgoira = True`.

 ## [Filename]